 Containers on a barge

-In preparation for this, the European Commission has launched the Green Inland Ports Study.
-The study aims to support European inland ports to become zero-emission, sustainable hubs connecting Europe.
+To prepare for this, the European Commission has launched the Green Inland Ports Study.
+This study aims to support European inland ports in becoming zero-emission, sustainable hubs connecting Europe.

-The study assesses the environmental impact of ports on their surroundings, looks at the role of digitalisation in becoming more sustainable and identifies opportunities to adopt inland waterway transport for urban mobility and short-distance transport.
+The Green Inland Ports study evaluates the environmental impact of ports on their surroundings and examines how digitalisation can drive sustainability.
+The study also looks into opportunities to integrate inland waterway transport into urban mobility and short-distance logistics.

 These elements will form the basis for the development of a quality management system that monitors the environmental and sustainable performance of the ports.
 This system will be tested in a minimum of ten inland ports.